geb/geb/doc/manual/src/chapters/130-ide-and-typing.md

 1. Use the `browser` object explicitly (made available by the testing adapters)
 2. Use the page instance returned by the `to()` and `at()` methods instead of calling through the browser
 3. Use methods on the `Page` classes instead of the `content {}` block and dynamic properties
-4. Note that closure-based content options like `required:` and `wait:` are not available on Page methods.
-However, you can mimic this logic within your methods, e.g. using `waitFor{}`.
-Page methods can also leverage the page's content DSL closures, and content options can be specified on those as usual:
+4. If you need to use content definition options like `required:` and `wait:` then you can still reference content elements defined using the DSL in methods on `Page` and `Module` classes as usual, e.g.:

     static content = {
-        asyncElem(wait: true) { $(...) }
+        async(wait: true) { $(".async") }
     }

-    String asyncElemText() {
+    String asyncText() {
-        asyncElem.text() // Wait here for asynElem definition to return a non-empty Navigator...
+        async.text() // Wait here for the async definition to return a non-empty Navigator...
     }

 Using this “typed” style is not an all or nothing proposition.
 The typing options exist on a spectrum and can be used selectively where/when the cost of the extra “noise” is worth it to achieve better IDE support.
 For example, a mix of using the `content {}` DSL and methods can easily be used.
 The key enabler is to capture the result of the `to()` and `at()` methods in order to access the page object instance.